niklashigi/apk-mitm/README.md

 ### Making manual changes

 Sometimes you'll need to make manual changes to an app in order to get it to work.
 In these cases the `--wait` option is what you need.
-Enabling it will make `apk-mitm` wait before re-econding the app, allowing you to make changes to the files in the temporary directory.
+Enabling it will make `apk-mitm` wait before re-enconding the app, allowing you to make changes to the files in the temporary directory.

 ## Caveats